This post may contain affiliate links. Read my disclosure policy.

 Pineapple Pecan Glazed Green Beans

-- 1 pound of fresh or frozen green beans
+- 1 pound green beans, fresh or frozen

 - ¼ cup chopped pecans